 New dwellings will have thermal insulation and double glazing that will help minimise noise intrusion.
 In older buildings, though, poorly sealed timber or single-glazed windows are likely to be weak spots for noise intrusion.

 Consider how close the home (especially bedrooms and living rooms) is to neighbours, especially any nearby businesses.
-Be wary of neighbour's external heat pumps, or extractor fans, within about 5 metres of your bedroom window.
-And look for signs of neighbour's outdoor decks or entertainment areas near your bedrooms.
+Be wary of neighbour's external heat pumps, or extractor fans, within about 5 metres of your bedroom window, and look for signs of neighbour's outdoor decks or entertainment areas near your bedrooms.
 These might disturb you if they are in regular use.

-Be noise-smart in your current home/rental
+Be noise-smart in your current home or rental

 • Identify where any noise is coming from.
 If money is tight, prioritise vulnerable rooms – your bedroom and any other spaces where you need a quiet environment.